 From here, make adjustments for cultural and language differences in each region, analyse the different engagement levels and needs both as a global whole and per country, and observe where and how performance differs when compared to your local market.

 It’s critical to adapt your messaging to fit each local market’s language, cultural nuances, and values.
 Adjust and tailor your full digital and physical outreach, and your products and services if and where needed to meet local requirements.
 Create your longer-term strategy based on your collected data , and remember to keep learning and adjusting always.

-Global Marketing: The whole world is your market, and your products/services are the same, with minor variations in language and culture.
+Global Marketing: The whole world is your market, and your products/services are the same, leveraging the same promotional and marketing strategy world-wide.

 International Marketing: Specific countries are your targets, and your products/services may be unique to that country, or have specific variations.

 In today’s world, there are multiple ways to expand globally, and not all require you to have a physical presence in each of the different countries you are serving.